billpatrianakos/coverage-web/README.md

 ### Method 1: Using the Q API

-The data used to generate quote results is hosted at [the official Q website](http://q.aploquote.com/docs).
-You must have a client ID and a secret key to call the official Q (Q is for Quotes API).
+The data used to generate quote results is hosted at [the official Q website](http://q.aplo.me/docs). __You must have a client ID and a secret key to call the official Q API__.
 To get these credentials please open an issue or directly email me for access or more information.

 ### Method 2: Roll your own data API

 __Alternatively__ you can host the data yourself and connect Coverage Web to your own insurance plan API.
 The data sets are 100%, completely free, open source, and maintained by the Federal Government at [Data.HealthCare.gov](http://data.healthcare.gov).
-Here is a [direct link to the data required to run your own insurance quoting API](https://data.healthcare.gov/browse?limitTo=datasets&utf8=✓). *Hint: You're looking for 7 QHP data files.
+Here is a [direct link to the data required to run your own insurance quoting API](https://data.healthcare.gov/browse?limitTo=datasets&utf8=✓). *Hint: You're looking for *7 QHP data files*.
 Convert/export/download those into CSV files and import them into your database of choice then build an API around it.
 Yeah, I know, easier said than done but if you want to be totally self-sufficient you can use this data.

 If you go this route you'll just need to make sure that the data input/output is consistent with how Q accepts and returns data.
-You can find all of this by reading [the Q docs](http://q.aploquote.com/docs)
+You can find all of this by reading [the Q docs](http://q.aplo.me/docs)

 ## Tips, tricks, and advice